MaterializeInc/materialize/doc/user/content/sql/drop-type.md

 Field | Use
 ------|-----
 _data_type_name_ | The name of the type to remove.
-`CASCADE` | Automatically removes objects that depend on the type, such as tables or other types.
+`CASCADE` | Automatically removes any objects that depend on the type, such as tables or other types.
 `IF EXISTS`  |  Issue a notice, but not an error, if the type doesn't exist.
 `RESTRICT`  |  Refuse to remove the type if any objects depend on it.
 This is the default.

 ## Examples